 Other sleep coaches recommend methods like “Cry It Out” (CIO), double-swaddling, the Ferber Method, or “12 hours by 12 weeks”…all in the first 2-3 months of life.

 Honestly, it’s no surprise many parents are anxious about sleep training their newborns.
 You have fears of “spoiling” or “creating lifelong bad habits that will never go away.”

 The truth of the matter is much simpler and gentler.
-Today I’ll be sharing the most common questions I get about newborn sleep and my upcoming book!
+Today I’ll be sharing the most common questions I get about newborn sleep and my new book!

 Understand How to Shape a Newborn’s Sleep Schedule Right From The Start

 I wrote my newest book, The Sleep Lady®’s Gentle Newborn Sleep Guide, to help you with a gentler approach to shape your baby’s sleep.

 Get guided through a baby-led sleep shaping approach that takes into account your baby’s unique temperament and age.
 You’ll understand when it’s developmentally appropriate to coach your little one to learn to fall asleep – and stay asleep on their own.
 (This is how you “shape” your newborn’s sleep).

 No one has written a step-by-step guide like this for newborn sleep.
 I’m so excited to announce the release of this book on March 21, 2023.

 Pre-order the new Gentle Newborn Sleep Guide on Amazon or Target so you can have it as soon as it comes out!